EgorShab/PDF/README.md

 ### Technical Advisory Committee (TAC) Report

 **Description:**
-The Detailed TAC Report, crafted by an Agile development team, is specifically tailored for the EXPLOREBOOKING, which allows users to share and discover unique travel spots known to locals.
+The Detailed TAC Report, crafted by an Agile development team, is specifically tailored for the [ExploreBooking](https://github.com/EgorShab/software/tree/main/ExploreBooking "ExploreBooking repository"), which allows users to share and discover unique travel spots known to locals.
 This comprehensive report encompasses a thorough analysis of all aspects of the final product.

 - **TAC Report: ExploreBooking - A Web Application for Travel**
   - **Contents:**